 February is American Heart Month.
 Many of you may not know this but I had a double bypass surgery in 1993.
 In 1984 I was diagnosed with Kawasaki Disease.
 At that time there was no treatment for the disease and because it is so rare it was not easily diagnosable.
 I have to say that I really don't have many memories of the summer of 1984 that I spent on death's door but I can say that the most vivid memory is that my Mom never left my side.
 Without her love an support as well as prayers I am sure that I would have never survived the illness.

 As a result of Kawasaki disease I suffered with multiple acquired aneurysms on my mammary arteries.
-I eventually had open heart surgery in December 1993 because one of the aneurysms became filled with calcium deposits and was causing reduced blood flow.
-I have always taken heart health extremely seriously.
+Eventually, I had open heart surgery in December 1993 because one of the aneurysms became filled with calcium deposits and was causing reduced blood flow.
+We should always take Heart Health extremely serious.
 I have visited more cardiologists at age 39 than the average 75 year old.
 I am thankful that I survived Kawasaki Disease and the side effects and because I did I like to spread heart health awareness.
-However I have always lived life to its fullest traveling abroad, scuba diving and para-sailing!
+However I have always lived life to its fullest traveling abroad, scuba diving and parasailing!

-American Heart Month is a time for me to educate others on what we can do to live heart healthy lives.
+February is American Heart Month and is a time for me to educate others on what we can do to live heart healthy lives.
 Heart Disease and Stroke is the leading cause of death in men and women in the United States.

 - A woman age 55 or older

 - A man age 45 or older

 - Have a family history or early heart disease

 - Use of tobacco or live with a family member that uses tobacco

 Tips to Keep Your Heart Healthy